-Leonardo Da Vinci's famous frescoIt may be hard to believe, but one of the most famous paintings in the world is found in a dark dining room of a church, and only thanks to the meticulous reconstruction and preservation work that restored the important work from the danger of total annihilation, you are about to observe the monumental work.
+Leonardo Da Vinci's Famous FrescoIt may be hard to believe, but one of the most famous paintings in the world is found in a dark dining room of a church, and only thanks to the meticulous reconstruction and preservation work that restored the important work from the danger of total annihilation, you are about to observe the monumental piece of art.

 Because in Milan you will get the precious and exciting opportunity to see one of the most well-known, and frequently quoted pieces of art in the world.
 This is the fresco of Leonardo da Vinci's Cenacolo Vinciano.
-There are not many influential works like her and she is rightly considered one of the most esteemed artistic achievements in the history of art, not to mention the myriad of interpretations, debates, and discussions that revolve around it.
+There are not many influential works like this, and is rightly considered one of the most esteemed artistic achievements in the history of art.
+Not to mention the myriad of interpretations, debates, and discussions that revolve around it.

 Many believe this is the most famous mural in the world.
 Indeed, the painting of the dining room wall in the small Dominican convent of the Church of Santa Maria della Gracia has over the years been transformed into countless different cultural gestures, from the Simpsons to the Sopranos, the family crime series.

 The picture was drawn on the wall of a convent room in the city.
 The painting depicting Jesus and his friends was crumbling.
-The reconstructions of the work, the opening of a door on the wall on which it was painted, the attempt to move to another place, and even the bombing of the room in which it was in in World War II - all severely damaged it.
+The reconstructions of the work, the opening of a door on the wall on which it was painted, the attempt to move to another place, and even the bombing in World War II - all severely damaged it.
 Even a modern attempt to recreate the painting on the wall only obscured and spoiled what was without a doubt a glorious creation.
-Only in the last few decades the reconstruction has been more successful and completed, which restored some of the paintings dignity.
+Only in the last few decades the reconstruction has been more successful and completed, which restored some of the painting's dignity.

 The painting uses a special perspective that creates a sense of depth.
 The diagonal lines seen in the windows and the ceiling give the picture a perspective by becoming narrower, just as the eye sees the deep, three-dimensional reality.
 This was Leonardo's specialty and he manages to attract the gaze of the beholder to the figure of Christ in the center of the painting.